-Council is a statutory body
+- Council as a statutory body

 The Social Service Professions Act 110 of 1978 together with the published Regulations and Rules provides for the statutory foundation for the SACSSP as a body and for its functioning.
-These determine how Council and its Professional Boards are constituted and elected, what its aims and functions are, how Council is administratively constituted and run.
-The Act specifically describes the Council’s task concerning the registration of social service professionals registered or required to be registered in terms of the Act as well as disciplinary steps in respect of registered persons where necessary.
-The Act also provides for additional matters.[2]
+These determine how Council and its Professional Boards are constituted and elected, what their powers and functions are, and how the aforementioned is administered by its Secretariat.
+The Act specifically describes Council’s powers and functions concerning the registration of social service professionals as well as disciplinary steps in respect of unprofessional or improper conduct registered persons where necessary1.

-Corporate Governance
+- Corporate Governance

-The SACSSP executes its mandate as contemplated in the Social Service Professions Act 110 of 1978 through four functional components, namely, (1) Council, (2) the two Professional Boards, (3) Committees of Council and (4) the Secretariat.
+The SACSSP executes its mandate as contemplated in the Social Service Professions Act 110 of 1978 through four functional components, namely, (1) Council, (2) Professional Boards, (3) Committees of Council and (4) the Secretariat.
 Council also adopted the ‘King Report on Governance for South Africa’, and the ‘King Code of Governance Principles’ to guide its conduct and governance.

-Council’s Strategic Plan For Its Term (Five Years)
+- Council’s Strategic Plan for its term (Five Years)

 The 5thCouncil and its Professional Boards agreed that the following vision, mission, values and value proposition will guide it over the next five years.